 - Communications Services, Minnesota Status § 15.441, subd (1), (2), (3), (4). https://www.revisor.leg.state.mn.us/statutes/?id=15.441&format=pdf

 - Information for persons with limited English language proficiency, Minnesota Status §256.01 subd 16. https://www.revisor.mn.gov/statutes/?id=256.01

 - Culturally appropriate services – Is the utilization or application of services, testing, and any other methodology that does not have the effect of subjecting individuals with LEP, and/or their families to discrimination because of their race, color, or national origin, or do not have the effect of defeating or substantially impairing accomplishment of the objectives of the program with respect to individuals of a particular race, color, or national origin.- 45 CFR 80.3(b)(2).

 - Effective communication – In a healthcare delivery setting such as mental health, effective communication occurs when provider staff have taken the necessary steps to make sure that a person with Limited English Proficiency is given adequate information to understand the services and benefits available and receives the information and services for which they are eligible.
 Effective communication also means that a person with Limited English Proficiency (LEP) is able to communicate the relevant circumstances of their situation to the provider, and for the provider has access to the adequate information to do their job.

-- I Speak Cards – “I Speak” Cards say both in English and target language “I need a (target language)”
+- I Speak Cards – “I Speak” Cards say both in English and target language “I need a (target language) interpreter.”